100 Good Habits You’ll Wish You Started Years Ago

 32. Eat at the same table as the rest of the family.
 It’s one of those 100 healthy habits that will help you bond with your family more and more.

 36. Say goodnight to other people every night.
-Even if you have disagreements or are angry, it demonstrates to other people that you care about them and that your relationship is important to you.
+Even if you argue or feel angry, it shows others that you care about them and value your relationship.

 Don’t be afraid to say no, and don’t feel bad about saying no. Keep in mind that you can do anything, but not everything.